nazarhapak/nazarhapak/content.md

 ## About Me

 I am Nazar, and I am 15 years old from Uzhhorod, Ukraine.
-I study at Uzhhorod Lyceum named after T. Shevchenko and am currently starting my 11th grade.
-I play basketball for my city's team.
+I study at Uzhhorod Lyceum named after T. Shevchenko and currently in 11th grade.
+I play basketball in my city's team.
 I am kind, hardworking, someone who tries to keep things consistent and strives to perfect every small detail in my life, work, and studies.

 (Add JavaScript to update age automatically)

 ## My Skills

 Mostly skilled in Frontend, but capable of handling Backend tasks if required.
-Basic Design and Copywriting Skills.
+Have Basic Design and Copywriting Skills.

 - HTML (Certified)
 - CSS (Certified)